 - Guide 1: How to Remove Verified-extensions.com redirect from Windows.

-- Guide 2: Get rid of Verified-extensions.com redirect from Mac OS X.
+- Guide 2: Get rid of Verified-extensions.com redirect on Mac OS X.

-- Guide 3: Remove Verified-extensions.com redirect from Google Chrome.
+- Guide 3: Remove Verified-extensions.com redirect in Google Chrome.

 - Guide 4: Erase Verified-extensions.com redirect from Mozilla Firefox.